Equatorial Guinea

-Since the mid-1990s, Equatorial Guinea has become one of sub-Saharan Africa's largest oil producers.
-It has subsequently become the richest country per capita in Africa; however, the wealth is extremely unevenly distributed, with few people benefiting from the oil riches.
-The country ranks 133rd on the 2023 Human Development Index, with less than half the population having access to clean drinking water and 7.9% of children dying before the age of five.
+Since the mid-1990s, Equatorial Guinea has become one of Sub-Saharan Africa's largest oil producers.
+It has subsequently become one of the richest countries per capita in Africa; this wealth is extremely unevenly distributed, with few people benefiting from the oil riches.
+However, the country has the second-highest Human Development Index among Sub-Saharan countries (rank 133rd), and 7.7% of children dying before the age of five in 2021, a continuous reduction from 17.9% in 1990.

 Since Equatorial Guinea is a former Spanish colony, Spanish is the main official language.
 French and (as of 2010) Portuguese have also been made official.
+Apart from the Spanish provinces in Africa (Canary Islands, Ceuta, and Melilla), Equatorial Guinea is one of the two countries (the other being the partially recognised Sahrawi Arab Democratic Republic) and the only sovereign country in Africa where Spanish is an official language.
+Spain supports education and research for citizens, including cooperation on teachers training and postgraduate/doctoral education.
+The education was highly influenced by the Spanish system, and Equatorial Guinea has had one of the highest literacy rates among Sub-Saharan African countries.

-It is the only sovereign country in Africa where Spanish is an official language.
-Equatorial Guinea's government is authoritarian and sultanist and has one of the worst human rights records in the world, consistently ranking among the "worst of the worst" in Freedom House's annual survey of political and civil rights.
+Since the United States oil companies are the main operators of the oil industry, they are the main supporters of revenue.
+Guinea's government is authoritarian and sultanist and has one of the worst human rights records in the world, consistently ranking among the "worst of the worst" in Freedom House's annual survey of political and civil rights.
 Reporters Without Borders ranks Obiang among its "predators" of press freedom.
-Human trafficking is a significant problem, with the U.S. Trafficking in Persons Report identifying Equatorial Guinea as a source and destination country for forced labour and sex trafficking.
-The country is a member of the United Nations, African Union, Francophonie, OPEC, and the CPLP.
+Human trafficking in the country is a significant problem, with the US Trafficking in Persons Report identifying Equatorial Guinea as a source and destination country for forced labour and sex trafficking.The country is a member of the United Nations, African Union, Francophonie, OPEC, and the CPLP.

 History

-Pygmies likely once lived in the continental region that is now Equatorial Guinea, but are today found only in isolated pockets in southern Río Muni.
+Pygmies likely once lived in the continental region but are today found only in isolated pockets in southern Río Muni.
 Bantu migrations likely started around 2,000 BC from between south-east Nigeria and north-west Cameroon (the Grassfields).
 They must have settled continental Equatorial Guinea around 500 BC at the latest.
-The earliest settlements on Bioko Island are dated to AD 530.
+The earliest settlements on Bioko are dated to AD 530.
 The Annobón population, originally native to Angola, was introduced by the Portuguese via São Tomé island.